dtinit/data-transfer-project/Documentation/Keys.md

 API keys usually are just the OAuth App Key and Secret for your app.
-But DTP supports arbitrary authorization mechanism, and so the exact form the key is dependent on the autorizatin technology each providers uses.
+But DTP supports arbitrary authorization mechanism, and so the exact form the key is dependent on the authorization technology each providers uses.

  - [Flickr](../extensions/data-transfer/portability-data-transfer-flickr#keys)
  - [Google](../extensions/data-transfer/portability-data-transfer-google#keys)